 Caution

 In case of work permit maintenance, pay attention that the system does not restrict the maintenance based on the nationality.
-Hence, it is the responsibility of the employee’s HR business partner to approve work permit information only for non-nationals of the country where the company is located non-French nationals only!
+Hence, it is the responsibility of the employee’s HR business partner to approve work permit information only for non-nationals of the country where the company is located!